jila-nik/Scheduler/README.md

 Set up a linear programming problem with a set of binary variables for each TA, x1, x2,... that correspond to each time slot assigned in (3) and (5).

 Constraints:
-(A) Each TA’s schedule average rate should be ≤ 2.
+(A) Each TA’s average schedule rate should be ≥ 2.
+(This needs a bit of pondering because we want to include some back to back assignment rating.)

-(B) The minimum number of TAs should be assigned in each time slot.
+(B) The number of TAs in each time slot should be ≥ the minimum number of TAs needed for that time slot.
+This number can differe by how busy the help room is during the different hours of teh day.

-(C) The number of hours assigned to each TA is less than the maximum.
+(C) The number of hours assigned to each TA should be  ≤  than the maximum number that can be assigned to them.
+This can vary from TA to TA according to their contract and responsibilities.

 Give the result in a table for the user.